 To schedule an inspection or inquire about the status of a permit please call 732-449-8444 ext.
 2225

 The Construction Department, commonly known as the Building Department, enforces the New Jersey Uniform Construction Code in Wall Township.
-Robert Torrance, Construction Official, directs the office, assisted by Teri Fitzgerald and Casie Nickl.
-The office oversees all construction, alteration, renovation, rehabilitation, maintenance, occupancy and use of buildings and structures.
+Robert Torrance, Construction Official, directs the office, assisted by Casie Nickl. and Nicole DiBiasio The office oversees all construction, alteration, renovation, rehabilitation, maintenance, occupancy and use of buildings and structures.

 Construction Permit Process

 After plans are approved by the Land Use Office, an applicant can apply for construction permits.
 Applications are available at the office and online by clicking on the Forms & Applications tab in the upper left corner of this page.
 Generally homeowners can draw their own plans and complete their own work on their own home.
 All other construction, other than minor work, require plans prepared and sealed by a licensed architect or engineer.